bmorphism/ezkl-ethglobal2025/README.md

 Each component in this framework plays a specific role in the overall composition.

 *   **The Composers (Python Agents):**
-    *   `src/simple_ezkl_models.py`: Defines the simple "melodies" (AI models) that our agents will perform.
-    *   `src/real_model_inference.py`: The "virtuoso" agent that performs the complex computation and generates the ZK proof.
+    *   `src/`: The off-chain agents that perform the computations and generate the ZK proofs.

-*   **The Sheet Music (EZKL Workspace):**
-    *   `ezkl_workspace/`: Contains the core "musical scores" (ONNX models and input data) that define the computational tasks.

 *   **The Concert Hall (Solidity Contracts):**
-    *   `contracts/ProductionRWKVVerifier.sol`: The "first chair" verifier, responsible for validating the opening movements of the symphony.
-    *   `contracts/ProductionMambaVerifier.sol`: The "second chair," verifying the intermediate, more complex parts of the composition.
+    *   `contracts/verifiers/`: The individual "instrument sections," each responsible for verifying proofs from a specific AI architecture.
+    *   `contracts/coordination/AgentRegistry.sol`: The "musicians' guild," where agents register their capabilities and stake their reputation.
-    *   `contracts/ProductionxLSTMVerifier.sol`: The "conductor," responsible for verifying the grand finale and ensuring the entire operad is coherent.
+    *   `contracts/coordination/ProofChainOrchestrator.sol`: The "conductor," who directs the entire performance, delegating tasks and ensuring the final composition is coherent.

 *   **The Program Notes (Documentation):**
     *   `docs/`: Contains the detailed specifications and guides that explain the theory and structure behind the music.